QuickBirdEng/XCoordinator/README.md

 ## 👨‍✈️ Why coordinators
 * **Separation of responsibilities** by coordinator being only component knowing anything related to the flow of your application.
-* **Reusable View ands ViewModels** because they do not contain any navigation logic.
+* **Reusable Views and ViewModels** because they do not contain any navigation logic.
 * **Less coupling between components**

 * **Changeable navigation**: Each coordinator is only responsible for one component and makes no assumptions about its parent.
 It can therefore be placed wherever we want to.